Projects per year

 Teaching Interests

-I have taught undergraduate marketing and tourism classes from 1st to Honours levels in subjects including Understanding Consumers and Markets, Marketing Communications in the Digital Age, Services and Retail Marketing, Strategic Marketing in an International Context, and Destination Marketing and Management.
-I also teach tourism-related classes at postgraduate level and supervise both UG and MSc dissertation students.
-I am currently supervising (second) both MRes and PhD researchers.
-I am also a fellow of the Higher Education Academy.
+I teach across undergraduate and postgraduate levels in marketing and tourism, with experience in subjects including Destination Marketing and Management, Managing Tourism Resources, Understanding Consumers and Markets, Marketing Communications in the Digital Age, Services and Retail Marketing, Strategic Marketing in an International Context.
+I supervise undergraduate and MSc dissertation students and currently supervise both MRes and PhD researchers.
+I am a Fellow of the Higher Education Academy and am committed to equipping students with critical, practical skills and insights drawn from real-world sustainability contexts to prepare them for impactful careers in marketing and tourism.

 Expertise related to UN Sustainable Development Goals